livelace/gosquito/docs/config/flow.md

       alias: "third step"
       plugin: "plugin"
       params:
+        include: true                       # Plugin's data will be sent with output plugin.
         require: [1, 0]                     # Require option allows choosing data for processing by this plugin.
         ...                                 # In this example we work with data of two previous plugins.
                                             # This allows to organize separate processing within one flow.